K1nd4SUS/K1nd4SUS.github.io/_posts/25-01-16-com-spawner.md

 ```
 x86_64-w64-mingw32-gcc -c -m32 COMSpawn.cpp -o COMSpawn64.o
 ```
-After that, we test them using TrustedSec's COFFLoader, a tool designed to load and execute BOF.
+After that, we test them using TrustedSec's COFFLoader, a tool designed to load and execute BOF; this allows us to test the functionality of the compiled BOFs in a controlled environment.

-A nice read to learn more about COFF https://otterhacker.github.io/Malware/CoffLoader.html#compatibility-with-cobaltstrike-bof
+A nice read to [learn more about COFF](https://otterhacker.github.io/Malware/CoffLoader.html#compatibility-with-cobaltstrike-bof)
-This allows us to test the functionality of the compiled BOFs in a controlled environment.
 ![](/assets/com-spawner2.png)
-We can now test it within Cobalt Strike itself. <br>
+We can now test it within Cobalt Strike itself.

 Feel free to utilize this with Cobalt Strike and extend its functionality.

 Currently, I’m developing a new BOF, this time using the `IStandartActivator` COM interface, to facilitate process spawning in alternate sessions instead of the active one.
 #### [Full snippet on GitHub](https://github.com/ohkuom/IHxHelpPaneServerBOF/)